 Does anyone else just simply want to weep about school lunches?
 Man, I hate making ‘em.
 It is such a trial trying to think of things that will make my children’s lunchboxes the envy of all others.
 I want them to find everything yummy.
 I want their teachers to look in their lunchboxes and think, “My, what a wonderful mother this child has!
 Look at that lunch – nutritious, delicious and just simply perfect.”
 I doubt that happens.
 I don’t think it’s possible at this point in my life to impress anyone – much less do anything perfectly.

-Each night after I complete the one hundred… no one thousand little tasks associated with being a single mom and feeding, helping, encouraging, bathing, brushing, reading to, loving on and kissing good night 5 children – it’s time to trudge down the stairs and head to my kitchen to start the nightly process of lunch making.
+Each night after I complete the one hundred… no one thousand little tasks associated with being a single mom and feeding, helping, encouraging, bathing, brushing, reading to, loving on and kissing good night five children – it’s time to trudge down the stairs and head to my kitchen to start the nightly process of lunch making.

 I’m getting good at making it in a flash – provided I actually have the necessary ingredients.
 It’s a bitter night when I realize I have no bread except the hard outer slab, or the only piece of fruit left is a shriveled lemon, or there is one juice box for 5 lunch boxes.
 AHHHH!!!!
-And being a single parent means that you can’t run to Walmart at 11 pm.
+And being a single parent means that you can’t run to the grocery store at 11 pm.
 Necessity is the mother of ingenuity (well invention but I’m not that smart).
 I have discovered many ways to make lunches out of pantry staples and cans of various things — plastic storage containers of multiple sizes have become some of my dearest friends.

 The Lunchable day ended and I picked my cuties up from school.
 Their lunchboxes were empty EXCEPT for a little cup of chocolate pudding which my 3-year old opened and proceeded to smear everywhere in the backseat.
 Not sure I like Lunchables anymore.